 The shape of the nose is altered in such a way as to make a nose that is more suited to your face.
-If you have breathing problems the blockage inside the nose is corrected so that you can breathe more easily.
+If you have breathing problems, the blockage inside the nose is corrected so that you can breathe more easily.

 Not usually.
-Allergies and chronic sinus problem are not commonly changed by a simple rhinoplasty.
+Allergies and chronic sinus problems are not commonly changed by a simple rhinoplasty.
 You may need to see an allergy specialist or an ear, nose, and throat doctor to treat your sinus problems.

 In the first consultation, you will have a chance to discuss your concerns with our patient care coordinators and Dr. Marefat.
 We will explain what you need to know about your Virginia rhinoplasty procedure and help to determine what is best for you.
 You will receive information booklets and pricing on the procedure.

-In Virginia rhinoplasty, the incisions are placed within the nostrils and are therefore not seen.
+In Virginia rhinoplasty, the incisions are placed within the nostrils and are not seen.
 Occasionally, a small incision may be placed on the outside, between the nostrils or in the base of the nostrils.
-These incisions usually heal very well, and after a while the scars are barely visible.
+These incisions usually heal very well, and after a while, the scars are barely visible.
 The nose may be reduced or built up in order to create a form that compliments the other facial structures.
 To do this, it may be necessary to place small pieces of bone or cartilage under the skin to adjust the underlying architecture of the nose.
 The skin is then redraped over this new framework.

 Our objective is to improve the shape of your nose so that it is more suited to your face.
 If you have problems breathing, we remove the cause of the obstructed airflow.
 This will improve your ability to breathe.

 Dr. Marefat prefers to perform this operation with the patient under general anesthesia.
-In certain, less complicated cases, it may be possible to do this surgery using straight local anesthesia or local sedation.
+In certain less complicated cases, it may be possible to do this surgery using straight local anesthesia or local sedation.

-After surgery, you will have a minimal to moderate amount of drainage from the nose.
+After surgery, you will have a mild-to-moderate amount of drainage from the nose.
 You will need to rest for the first 2 or 3 days, but most people are up and about shortly after surgery.
 We generally recommend that our patients take off 7 days from work.
 Heavy lifting and exercising should be avoided in the first 2 weeks.
 Your body will tell you when you are ready to get back into your regular exercise routine.

 You will have a nasal splint in place for a week.
 This helps in the attachment of the skin back to the underlying tissues after surgery and reduces the chance of fluid collection under the skin or movement of the nasal bones and cartilage grafts during the critical early days after surgery.
-During this interval, you can shower but you cannot get your head wet.
+During this time, you can shower, but you cannot get your head wet.
 Once the splint is off, you can shower normally.

-There will be some numbness associated with the Virginia rhinoplasty surgery.
+There will be some numbness associated with Virginia rhinoplasty surgery.
 This numbness usually persists for about 4-6 weeks.
 A moderate degree of swelling is normal after this operation.
 The swelling is related to accumulations of fluid in skin and subcutaneous tissues.
 Most of the swelling subsides in the first 2 or 3 weeks after surgery.
-Minor asymmetry between the two sides of the nose can be seen after the rhinoplasty.
+Minor asymmetry between the two sides of the nose can be seen after rhinoplasty.
 No one has completely symmetrical nostrils, and you have to accept these minor differences.

 Unnaturalness and imperfection in the result of rhinoplasty is still the most common aesthetic complication of this surgery.
-The nose is one of the most visible parts of your face and, unfortunately, even small irregularities in the contours of your nose could be visible.
+The nose is one of the most visible parts of your face, and, unfortunately, even small irregularities in the contours of your nose could be visible.
 Most surgeons are well aware of this and try their best to avoid such visible signs of surgery.
 However, even when everything is done right, there is still a chance that you may develop some irregularity.
 If this occurs, you may need to fix the problem in a touch-up procedure.
 This touch-up procedure is done approximately 9-12 months after the initial procedure.

 Reading about complications can be quite scary.
 Many people cannot comfortably sit through a consultation session without having some real doubts about surgery.
 But it is different when you have these complications explained to you by Dr. Marefat.
 He can put it in perspective for you and specify the likelihood of such complications.
 Most complications are very rare.
-Some complications are less rare, and need to be explained to you in more detail, so that you understand how we would tackle these problems if they occurred.
+Some complications are less rare and need to be explained to you in more detail so that you understand how we would tackle these problems if they occur.
 The purpose of explaining risks and complications is for you to know what steps we would take to treat you and put you back on the road to recovery.
-Remember, that every surgeon has his or her own way of treating problems.
+Remember that every surgeon has his or her own way of treating problems.
 You must go over these potential risks with your surgeon to gain better insight and understanding.

 There are very few sutures in rhinoplasty procedures in general.
 These usually come out in the first week.
 You may have absorbable sutures that do not need to come out.

 We like to see our patients frequently after surgery.
 You are seen by the doctor or nurse within 2-3 days of surgery.
-Then our normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
+Then, our normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
 Of course, if there is a need, you may be seen more often.
 After the first year, we encourage our patients to come in for routine follow-up visits every 3-5 years.

-You should be able to wear make-up if you’ve had rhinoplasty.
-We do not recommend putting make-up on your incisions.
-This may result in tattooing of the skin by the pigments in the make-up.
+You should be able to wear makeup if you've had rhinoplasty.
+We do not recommend putting makeup on your incisions.
+This may result in tattooing of the skin by the pigments in the makeup.

 You are a good candidate for rhinoplasty if you have a correctable deformity, normal skin thickness, good general health, and realistic expectations.
 This does not mean that you cannot have rhinoplasty if you do not meet these criteria.
 The best results are seen in individuals who have moderate skeletal deformities of the nose with a good quality skin cover.
 Generally, the younger you are, the better a candidate you are for surgery.
-But the physiologic age of a person is more important than the chronological age.
+But the physiological age of a person is more important than the chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.

 You can pay for surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 The pain involved in Virginia rhinoplasty is very tolerable.
-We have heard our patients describe it as “heaviness of the head” or just “having a badly stuffed nose.”
+We have heard our patients describe it as heaviness of the head or just having a badly stuffed nose.
 Many patients do not finish the pain medications prescribed to them for pain relief.
 Having said that, remember that pain is very subjective, and it is not easy to predict what degree of pain you will have.

 Yes.
 In all cosmetic and reconstructive cases, medical photographs are mandatory.
 This is the only way for us to compare before and after results.
-Photographs in plastic surgery serve much the same role that x-rays serve for orthopedic surgery.
+Photographs in plastic surgery serve the same role that x-rays serve for orthopedic surgery.